lpsinger/userguide/procedures/index.rst

 **Within minutes after GW trigger time**, the first :doc:`preliminary notice
 </content>` will be sent fully autonomously (not necessary attached to
 localization).
 The trigger will be immediately visible under the LIGO/Virgo GW database :term:`GraceDb`.
-As soon as the skymap localization area is available, a second preliminary notice is sent.
+As soon as the localization area is available, a second preliminary notice is sent.
 The procedure is fully automatic and some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.